This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 - Cut the wax into small chunks and melt it in your double-boiler.
 Don’t overheat it or leave it on the heat for too long.
 As soon as it’s melted, it is ready for the next step.

 - Add essential oils and color.
 How much you should add depends on your taste and the wax, oils and colors you are using.
 Most essential oils and colors, especially those intended for DIY scented candles, come with clear instructions that you should follow.
 However, you will not have a clear image of what you’re getting before you light up your candles.
-For this step, some experience can make a lot of difference and you’ll get better and better at it every next time you make aromatic candles.
+For this step, some experience can make a lot of difference and you’ll get better and better at it every next time you make scented candles.

 - Make sure your molds are clean and dry.
 Place the wicks in the center of each mold.
 To make sure the wick will stay in its place while you’re pouring the wax in, you can use a pencil, a Chinese stick or anything similarly thin and long.
 Loop the upper end of the wick around the center of the pencil.
 When you rest the pencil across the top of your mold, the wick tab should be right in the center of the mold.